ship-of-the-desert/lesson-week_05-day_04-functional-components-lifecycle-axios/02-component-lifecycle.md

 `window.setTimeout(this.incrementSpeed, 1000)`: The `incrementSpeed` method is [recursive](https://en.wikipedia.org/wiki/Recursion_(computer_science) - it invokes itself as the timeout callback.
 After one second, `window.setTimeout` will call `this.incrementSpeed` again - the `speed` will go up by one, and a new timer will be set to do it again.

-### The `componentWillReceiveProps(newProps)` Method

-This method is called any time your component receives new `props`.
-It is _not_ called with the initial `props` when your component initially mounts.
-If you need to change the state of your component based on changes in the `props`, this is where you do it.

-In a simple app, you generally won't need `componentWillReceiveProps`.

-### The `shouldComponentUpdate`, `componentWillUpdate`, and `componentDidUpdate` Methods

-These methods are called when a component's `props` or `state` change, and are generally used for performance optimizations.
-React is quite fast by itself, and you usually don't need to concern yourself with these methods outside of a large app with many dynamic components.

 ## Summary

 React class components have lifecycle methods that are invoked at certain stages of a component's "life" on the DOM.
 Some of the lifecycle methods you'll use frequently include: